zulip/zulip/contrib_bots/bots/commute/readme.md

 The bot will respond to the same stream input was in.
 And if called as private message, the bot will reply with a private message.

-To setup the bot, you will first need to move commute_bot.config into the user home directory and add an API key.
+To setup the bot, you will first need to move commute.config into the user home directory and add an API key.

 Move

 ```
-~/zulip/contrib_bots/bots/commute_bot/commute_bot.config
+~/zulip/contrib_bots/bots/commute/commute.config
 ```

 into

 ```
-~/commute_bot.config
+~/commute.config
 ```

-To add an API key, please visit: https://developers.google.com/maps/documentation/distance-matrix/start to retrieve a key and copy your api key into commute_bot.config
+To add an API key, please visit: https://developers.google.com/maps/documentation/distance-matrix/start to retrieve a key and copy your api key into commute.config

 Sample input and output: